Stalemate In Chess: Painful Or Desirable? – ChessForSharks.com

 2. Don’t Give Much Attention To Less Threatening Pieces

-During the endgames, it sometimes becomes tempting, especially for the newbies, to take away the easily placed opponent’s pieces.
+During the endgame, it sometimes becomes tempting, especially for the newbies, to take away the easily placed opponent’s pieces.

-But doing that can also give rise to a stalemate.
+But doing that can give rise to a stalemate.

 So always try to focus on the critical pieces than capturing rather the less threatening pieces.
 Capturing the less threatening pieces will divert your attention.